Outdoor elopements: Austrian mountains vs. Germany’s alpine lakes

 Wedding dessert: Austrian Sacher torte vs German pretzels

-Sweet-tooths will find this competition between Germany and Austria a rather interesting one.
-Austria’s entry is a unique cake called Sacher torte while Germany’s authentic pretzel is fighting for the title.
+If you're a sweet-tooth, you'll find this competition between Germany and Austria a rather interesting one.
+Austria’s entry is a unique cake called Sacher Torte while the authentic plump pretzel is Germany's choice.

 The original Sacher Torte is one of the most famous cakes in the world because of its distinct texture and taste.
 It has been a trademark of Austrian pastries since the 19th century when it was created by a 16-year old boy named Franz Sacher.
 Sacher prepared the cake under the instruction of the Prince of Metternich.

-To date, the original recipe has been well-kept as a secret by the family, but when you taste Sacher Torte, it’s not hard to guess what the ingredients could be.
-It's mainly chocolate with hints of apricot jam served with whipped cream on the side.
+To date, the original recipe has been well-kept as a secret by the family, but when you taste Sacher Torte, it’s not hard to guess that it's made of chocolate and apricot jam with whipped cream on the side.
 Something not to be missed when you marry in Austria.

 You probably tasted pretzels in your home country but nothing beats the original baked by the German locals.
 Do yourself a favor when you choose to get married in Germany.
 Include pretzels in your wedding menu and enjoy every bite.
 This plump bread that’s crispy on the outside and soft on the inside is perfect for your intimate dinner.
 Request for melted chocolate or fresh goat-cheese to match.